perryfhuang/ironman-fit-client/README.md

 ### User Stories

--As a user, I want to sign up.
+- As a user, I want to sign up.
--As a user, I want to sign in.
+- As a user, I want to sign in.
--As a user, I want to be able to change password.
+- As a user, I want to be able to change password.
--As a user, I want to sign out.
+- As a user, I want to sign out.
--As a user, I want to ‘create’ a lift/run/swim/bike session by entering in distance and time for the run/bike/swim or information for the workout including exercise, weight, number of sets and reps, and caption (stretch: picture upload!)
+- As a user, I want to ‘create’ a lift/run/swim/bike session by entering in distance and time for the run/bike/swim or information for the workout including exercise, weight, number of sets and reps, and caption (stretch: picture upload!)
--As a user, I want to be able to delete my past lifts/runs/swims/bikes.
+- As a user, I want to be able to delete my past lifts/runs/swims/bikes.
--As a user, I want to be able to edit my past lifts/runs/swims/bikes.
+- As a user, I want to be able to edit my past lifts/runs/swims/bikes.
--As a user, I want to be able to view all of my past lift/runs/swims/bikes.
+- As a user, I want to be able to view all of my past lift/runs/swims/bikes.
--As a user, I want to be able to see friends’ activity on a feed.
+- As a user, I want to be able to see friends’ activity on a feed.
--As a user, I want to view my profile, which shows my past activity.
+- As a user, I want to view my profile, which shows my past activity.
--As a user, I want to be able to see friends' profiles and individual activity on their profile.
+- As a user, I want to be able to see friends' profiles and individual activity on their profile.
--As a user, I want to be able to edit my profile.
+- As a user, I want to be able to edit my profile.

 ### Technologies Used